jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Skinstitch.md

 RacialMods:
 Languages:
 SQ: nest, repair
+SpecialAbilities:
+  Nest (Su): >
-SpecialAbilities: Nest (Su) A skinstitch's body is a haven for a swarm of snakes, spiders, and wasps.
+    A skinstitch's body is a haven for a swarm of snakes, spiders, and wasps.
 Any swarm that shares a space with a skinstitch gains fast healing equal to the swarm's Hit Dice.
+  Repair (Ex): >
-Repair (Ex) A skinstitch can repair itself by sewing additional fabric, leather, or hide to its body.
+    A skinstitch can repair itself by sewing additional fabric, leather, or hide to its body.
 Doing so requires at least 1 square foot of material and a full-round action, which restores 1 hit point to the skinstitch.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: